rutuja-lohakare/Cyclistic-Bike-Rentals-Analysis/README.md

-# Google Data Analytics Capstone Project: Cyclistic bike-share analysis

-This repository contains my Google Data Analytics Capstone Project in R for a Cyclistic bike-share case study.
+# Cyclistic: Bike Rentals Analysis

 ## Background
-The project is a part of Google Data Analytics Certification course capstone.
-The scenario involves analysis of the trip data of Cyclistic bike share company.
+The project is a part of the Google Data Analytics Certification course capstone.
+The scenario involves analysis of the trip data of the Cyclistic bike share company.

 The company has two models for availing service: individual passes which are called "casual" riders and annual subscriptions called "member" riders.
 The company operates in Chicago with around 6000 bicycles at 700 stations.